 Cuba enjoys northeasterly trade winds throughout the year, which not only help keep the island warm, but also will keep your sails working.
 For those looking to charter a sailboat and use only wind power, Cuba is a lovely, consistently windy place perfectly suited for a sailing yacht.

 Because the island is warm throughout the year, it is probably best to visit between the months of November and April.
 The island enjoys a drier season in the winter and spring months, which means calmer waters for you to sail on and more hours of sunshine for you to enjoy.
 The rainy season begins in May, but possibly the worst time to charter a yacht in Cuba is when the waters of the Gulf of Mexico and the Caribbean Sea combine, and can make hurricanes form.
 The peak of hurricane season is September and October, so it is best to avoid the area during those months.

-With sailboats and catamarans in Cuba, Yachtico is confident that you will be able to find the right yacht for your vacation.
-The prices of the boats ranges from 1600 Euros to 4500 Euros per week, meaning you can choose a moderately priced boat or go all out with one on the luxurious side.
-Whichever you choose, you’ll surely be happy with it once you’re on the lapis-colored waters of the Caribbean Sea.
+With sailboats and catamarans in Cuba, YACHTICO is confident that you will be able to find the right yacht for your vacation.
+The prices of the boats ranges from 1600 Euros to 10000 Euros per week, meaning you can choose a moderately priced yacht or go all out with one on the luxurious side.
+Whichever you choose, you’ll surely be happy with it once you’re on the lapis-colored waters of the Caribbean.